-We begin to sail to the East, where we can see the coastal area of Manaus, the beach of Ponta Negra, the dome of the Amazonas Theater, the favelas, the Adolpho Lisboa Municipal Market, the colossal engineering work of the Floating Port, and more.
-We continue sailing through the Rio Negro and continue to the ecological reserve of Lake Janauari, where there are floating houses.
-Lunch will be at a floating restaurant, where you can enjoy the Amazonian cuisine (lunch included) and local handicrafts.
-After lunch, we will walk along a suspended walkway, from where it is possible to play with the wild monkeys and observe various other species of animals and plants, including Victoria amazonica, the famous Victoria Regia.
+We begin to sail to the East, where we can see the outskirts of Manaus City, Ponta Negra beach, the dome of the Amazonas Theater, the favelas, the Adolpho Lisboa Municipal Market and also a colossal engineering work: the Floating Port.
+We continue sailing through the Rio Negro up to the Ecological Reserve Lake Janauari, where there are many floating houses.
+Lunch will be on a floating restaurant, where we can enjoy the Amazonian cuisine (lunch included).
+After lunch, we will walk along a suspended walkway, from where it is possible to play with wild monkeys and observe various other species of animals and plants, including Victoria amazonica, the famous Victoria Regia.

-The climax of the day is still to come.
-It is when we follow the spectacular natural phenomenon, unique in the world, the Meeting of the Waters.
-Miles of waters of two rivers, Negro and Solimões, running side by side without mingling.
-A real natural spectacle!
-But the day is not over yet, and we will still visit a floating house where there is a creation of the giant Pirarucu (Arapaima gigas), an icon fish of the Amazon.
-Back on board, we will go up the Rio Negro towards the West, watching the setting sun.
-At dusk we will arrive at the Reserve Palmeiral, gateway to the National Park of the Anavilhanas Archipelago.
-There, we'll settle down for the night.
+But the climax of the day is yet to come: it's when we head to this Nature's wonder, unique in the world, the so-called Meeting of the Waters.
+Two giant rivers, Negro and Solimões, running side by side without mixing.
+A true spectacle!
+But the day is not over yet, and we will further visit a floating house where they create some big Pirarucu (Arapaima gigas), an icon fish of the Amazon.
+Back on board, we will navigate upwards the Rio Negro heading West while contemplating the sunset.
+At dusk, we will be arriving near the Tukano indian village, inside the Rio Negro Sustainable Development Reserve, the gateway to Anavilhanas.
+At the beach of Palmeiral land reserve, we'll settle down for the night.

 The first activity of the second day is an adventure on land.
 The trekking in the forest with the Tucanos Indians is an excellent opportunity to get to know up close the life that exists inside the Amazon rainforest.
 We will enter the forest, learn about the species of plants and large trees that live there, as well as insects and special animals of that forest.
 We will learn techniques of hunting and survival directly from these Indians.
 Afterwards, we'll join a presentation inside the Maloca (indian house), where the tribe, led by the Pajé, will show us their rituals.